terriann/dotfiles/readme.md

 This command will create symlinks for config files in your home directory.

-* Give higher precedence to local overrides named with a .local filename `~/.dotfiles/<<CONFIG>>.local`
-* Excludes repository files that not need to be symlinked

 Features
 -------
 *Private local settings*
-Create a .local copy of setting you don't want to publish
+Create a .local copy of setting you don't want to publish.
+The configs will give higher precedence to private local settings named with a .local filename extension. ex. `~/.dotfiles/<<CONFIG>>.local`

-To Do
+My To Do List
 -------
 * Document functionality better
 _thoutbot did nicely in thier[readme.md](https://github.com/thoughtbot/dotfiles)_
-* Rescan for private info
 * Make thigs more modular
-* Push to github

 ## Resources
 Some of the resources I used and found while setting up configurations